 It’s always interesting to see how different people can use the same kind of space to create something distinct yet equally striking.
-Expat Living showcased another apartment in this same building two years’ ago, so it was opportunity for us to see just that.
-This apartment happens to belong to Visha Nelson, owner of home décor shop The Cinnamon Room, where you can find cowhide rugs and cushions, artwork and home accessories – not to forget free weekly meditation sessions.
+Expat Living showcased another apartment in this same building two years ago, so it was opportunity for us to see just that.
+This apartment belongs to Visha Nelson, owner of home décor shop The Cinnamon Room, where you can find cowhide rugs and cushions, artwork and home accessories – they also hold weekly meditation sessions for free.
 Here she talks about translating her own design influences into her family’s home.

 Who lives here: Visha, of Sri Lankan origin but born in Singapore, British husband Richard, children Harry (12) and Lara (10), helper Marie and rescue dog Mango.

 How long in Singapore: Eight years this time (Visha grew up here as a child).